PaulJette/FormGenerator/README.md

 7. **Form Templates**: Save and reuse common form configurations.

 8. **Performance Optimization**: Minimize re-renders and improve component lifecycle management.

+9. **Enhanced Debugging**: More comprehensive logging to track component lifecycles and data flow.

+## Known Issues and Solutions

+### Resolved Issues

+1. **Numeric Field Value Sharing**: Previously, changing one numeric field would update all numeric fields to the same value.
+This was resolved by:
+   - Implementing a more robust field ID generation system in `FormGenerationService.cs`
+   - Modifying the numeric field binding approach in `InputFieldsSection.razor` to use string IDs directly
+   - Adding safer value retrieval and update methods that prevent unintended state sharing

+2. **Compiler Warnings**: Fixed various nullability and validation-related compiler warnings in the form validation components.

+3. **MudBlazor Component Issues**: Resolved issues with MudExpansionPanel attribute binding that were causing analyzer warnings.

 ## Extending the Project